Quarles, John M. Department of Medical Microbiology and Immunology, Texas A&M University, College Station, Texas.

 - Additional Readings

-An acute respiratory viral infection characterized by fever, chills, sore throat, headache, body aches, and severe cough; it is commonly known as the flu.
-While many viruses can cause respiratory infections such as the common cold, influenza viruses are more likely to cause severe illness and to result in serious medical complications.
-Although gastrointestinal symptoms may sometimes accompany influenza infection, especially in children, the term “stomach flu” is a misnomer for gastrointestinal illnesses caused by a variety of other viruses, bacteria, or other agents.
-See also: Virus
+An acute respiratory viral infection, commonly known as the flu, characterized by fever, chills, sore throat, headache, body aches, and severe cough.
+Influenza is an infectious disease caused by viruses in the family Orthomyxoviridae.
+These viruses infect mammals (including humans) and birds and can be transmitted from one type of animal to another.
+The various viruses that cause influenza are similar in structure, consisting of a roughly spherical protein capsid that is 80–120 nanometers (nm) in diameter, surrounded by a viral envelope (Fig. 1).
+In general, many viruses (including the common cold) can cause respiratory infections, but influenza viruses are more likely to cause severe illness and to result in serious medical complications.
+Although gastrointestinal symptoms may sometimes accompany influenza infection, especially in children, the term “stomach flu” is a misnomer for gastrointestinal illnesses, which are caused typically by a variety of other viruses, bacteria, or other agents.
+See also: Common cold; Infectious disease; Pathogen; Respiratory system disorders; Virus; Virus classification

 The content above is only an excerpt.